arendd/bh-europe_2025_metrics/paper/paper.md

 By Day 3 we had:

-* Interviewed representatives from 10 ELIXIR nodes and the Hub;
+* Interviewed representatives from 10 ELIXIR Nodes and the Hub;
 * Created a strategy for progressing the project;
 * Started mapping service KPIs (to create an ontology).

 Most importantly, we asked the community for help.
-BioHackathon participants from different communities and nodes gave us their suggestions for KPIs we should include in our project and were invited to fill in a survey to gather more information about their KPI knowledge and current practices.
+BioHackathon participants from different domains and Nodes gave us their suggestions for KPIs we should include in our project and were invited to fill in a survey to gather more information about their KPI knowledge and current practices.

 ![20251105_172248](https://hackmd.io/_uploads/BkYJhkqJ-g.jpg)

 ## Collection of KPIs in an online spreadsheet

 After collecting all information during the first 2 days of the project, we set up a Google Sheet to create a comprehensive list of all KPIs.
-The sheet is separated into the different nodes and captures the name of the KPI and its definition, alongside additional relevant information such as the type of indicator (qualitative/quantitative), the type of measurement and if it's a mandatory or optional KPI.
+The sheet is separated into the different Nodes and captures the name of each KPI and its definition, alongside additional relevant information such as the type of indicator (qualitative/quantitative), the type of measurement and if its a mandatory or optional KPI.
 The condensed document was shared and reviewed by all attendees of the project.
-The idea was to use this overview to identify potential overlaps of collected KPIs across the different nodes, as well as to define potential service categories and KPIs which are relevant for a dedicated category.
+The idea was to use this overview to identify potential overlaps of collected KPIs across the different Nodes, as well as to define potential service categories and KPIs which are relevant for a dedicated category.

 ## Creating a survey to evaluate interest in indicators

-Survey data were collected during the Biohackathon week, and the survey remains open for further responses with analysis ongoing.
+Survey data were collected during the Biohackathon Europe week, and the survey remains open for further responses with analysis ongoing.
 The survey aimed to gather information about participants' interest in and knowledge of KPIs.
 Responses were analysed to identify levels of awareness, familiarity, and perceived relevance of KPIs within the ELIXIR community.

 # Results of the survey